 There is great value to be found by combining concepts from several different martial arts disciplines.
 This is the mindset that is incorporated into this system of self-defense and self-improvement.
 BLACK DRAGON AIKI-JITSU is our WAY OF LIFE and based on essential elements based around the soft and hard Arts of Karate, Jujutsu, Aiki-Jujutsu and the philosophies of Zen-Do.

 Mr. Perry is a passionate student of martial arts and recognizes the monumental efforts of the Sensei before him.
 In no way does he wish to modify the classical ways.
 Perry has spent many years training in arts of Karate, Ju Jutsu and Aiki Jujutsu.
 He believes that the direction for BLACK DRAGON AIKIJITSU is grounded within the precepts as originally intended by the founder Ron Van Clief, Shidoshi.
 Mr. Perry believes that no martial art should be stagnant and teaches that "Change is Constant.

 Glenn Perry spends a considerable amount of time on historical research of Martial Arts from 1868 to the present.
 His primary focus is on the post WWII development and growth of martial arts in the United States of America.
 He remains committed to assisting others as both martial artist and individuals.
 His own experience with self-defense and martial arts training has made him genuinely interested in expanding his knowledge of martial arts around the world.

-Shidoshi Glenn Perry, 10th Degree Red Belt, a life-long student with almost fifty years experience in martial arts.
-Headmaster of "The Black Dragon Aiki Jitsu Systems" and President of "The World Headmasters Sokeship Council".
+Shidoshi Glenn Perry, 10th Degree Red Belt, a life-long student with over fifty years experience in martial arts.
+Headmaster of "The Black Dragon Aiki-Jitsu Systems" and President of "The World Headmasters Sokeship Council".

 CHANGE IS CONSTANT!